 “This is a well-performed clinical trial that deals with many of the issues that have clouded prior reports of prolotherapy,” Loeser, who was not involved in the study and has spoken out against the practice in the past, told Reuters Health in an email.

+Causes for inner knee pain can be several.
+Arthritis could be a reason for knee pain, it occurs when you have cartilage loss in your joint.
 Knee osteoarthritis is common, especially among people over 65, but no single therapy has proven particularly beneficial.
 Those suffering from knee osteoarthritis can use pain killers to help manage this discomfort and a knee pillow can be used to ease knee pain.
 Managing the pain is key whilst therapies are being trialled and tested.

 In prolotherapy, which costs $200 to $1000 per session and is not covered by Medicare, small amounts of solution are injected at multiple painful ligament and tendon locations in the knee over several sessions.
 The hope is that a new minor irritation will stimulate the body to repair both old damage and new.

 “The idea is to stimulate a local healing reaction,” lead author Dr. David Rabago, assistant professor at the University of Wisconsin in Madison, told Reuters Health.

 Rabago and his colleagues divided 90 people with knee osteoarthritis and between ages 40 and 76 years old into three groups: one got sugar-water prolotherapy injections, another got salt-water placebo injections, and the third was instructed in at-home exercise and received no injections.